cld2labs/ClinIQ/Contributing.md

-# Contributing to CliniQ  Blueprint
+# Contributing to CliniQ

-Thank you for your interest in contributing to the **CliniQ  Blueprint** provided by Cloud2 Labs.
+Thank you for your interest in contributing to the **CliniQ** provided by Cloud2 Labs.

 # Guidelines